 Would having a cat suit your lifestyle?

-The idea of a furry new addition to your home is seriously exciting, but it's important to be realistic about how easily you could look after your cat.
+The idea of a furry new addition to your home is exciting, but it's important to be realistic about the time, effort and cost of cat ownership.

 Although cats aren't pack animals, they do enjoy company and attention.
-Think about how much time you'll have to play with and pet your moggy – and invest in a few great toys to keep them entertained.
+Think about how much time you'll have to play with your moggy.

 What about the cost?